ysue1933/OASIS-Corpus/README.md

 ## Contribution

 You are welcome to use the data in your research, mixups and (fun) projects — like I did with creating this corpus.
-You may find some code I have used in `code` and some analysis I have done in `myresult`.
+You may find some code I have written in `code` and some analysis I have done in `myresult`.

 ## License